tushar0356/project2/README.md

 # new peoject
- this project was created from local
+ this project was created from local system